damccull/scguild-rs/README.md

     * This project is set up to use Docker Desktop for development.
 By default the xtasks (see below) are written under the assumption docker will be available.
 * Postgres CLI
     * This project assumes the development machine has the `psql` tool installed to setup a postgres docker image.
-* sqlx CLI
+* sqlx CLI v0.5.13
     * This project uses the rust sqlx library and assumes the development machine has the sqlx-cli installed to handle database migrations.
+Please use the correct version.

 None of these are technically required if you want to run your own postgres server on another machine and manually run the SQL migration files. `cargo xtask` commands expect these to be present, however.